muzaffarmhd/JLR/README.md

 </html>

-# JLR - JAX Learning Repository (Machine Learning with JAX)
+# JLR - JAX Learning Repository
 This is a learning repository to learn JAX and how fundamental calculus operations are performed with and within JAX while building a few models while exploring.

 ## Multivariable Calculus (Foundations)